austanss/micron/docs/CROSS-COMPILER.md

 When you are done, you should have a properly configured `x86_64-elf-gcc` cross-compiler.

-Now, you are ready to build microCORE.
+Now, you are ready to build micron's kernel.